Investigating Black-Box Function Recognition Using Hardware Performance Counters: Function Recognition: A Preliminary Study on X86, ARM, and RISC-V

-Today's PMUs support only a small number of programmable counter registers with which to monitor events, typically 4--8 depending on the chosen architecture~\cite{amd:sys_guide,intel:sys_guide}.
-Consequently, acquiring measurements from a large number of counters necessitates: \Circled{1} Collecting separate measurements using a single counter register per execution; \Circled{2} Batching the collection of HPC measurements, with the batch size equalling the max.\ number of supported counter registers; or \Circled{3} Using software multiplexing provided by some HPC tools, e.g.\ PAPI, which subdivides counter usage via time-sharing over a large number of performance events.
-We used \Circled{1} as a conservative method at the cost of execution time to benefit implementation difficulty.
-Execution time could be a constant factor (of the max.\ supported counters) using \Circled{2}, while \Circled{3} minimises running time at the cost of counter accuracy~\cite{terpstra2010collecting}.
+Today's PMUs support a small number of programmable counter registers, typically 4--8 depending on the architecture~\cite{intel:sys_guide,amd:sys_guide}.
+Consequently, measuring several events requires: \Circled{1} Using a single counter register per execution; \Circled{2} Batching HPC measurements, with the batch size equalling the number of supported counter registers; or \Circled{3} Using software multiplexing provided by some tools, e.g.\ PAPI, where counters are time-shared over many performance events.
+We used \Circled{1} as a conservative method at the cost of collection time.
+With \Circled{2}, collection time could be reduced by a constant factor (of the max.\ supported counters), while \Circled{3} minimises collection time at the cost of accuracy~\cite{terpstra2010collecting}.